I don’t do endings well.

-I would say almost always the women and men in PLI learning communities find something being birthed inside of them that eventually leads to something new being birthed in their ministries.
-And that “new” leading to a harvest of new believers in Jesus.
+I would say that almost always, the women and men in PLI learning communities find something being birthed inside of them that eventually leads to something new being birthed in their ministries.
+And that “new” leads to a harvest of new believers in Jesus.
 Contact Raechel if it might be time.

 How about this for an assignment?